WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * **No guidance on who bears delay costs** — appellant absorbs all risks
 * **No definition of "imperfect" threshold** — how inaccurate is acceptable?
 * **No remedy when critique comes too late** — recognition of prejudice doesn't restore lost appeal time
+* **No signal to HMCTS** — judgment does not notify HMCTS that approval timeline voids require institutional review

 **Critical analysis:** The ruling normalizes delay as inevitable rather than treating it as design defect.
 By focusing on "imperfect vs. delayed," it accepts that approval will take indefinite time—the question becomes only whether to release before perfection.
 This judicial accommodation entrenches **DF-6** (§7.1.2) rather than resolving it.
+The judgment critiques delay in the specific case but does not signal to HMCTS that systemic review is needed.

 **Cross-reference to Layer 1:** **DF-6** (§7.1.2) documented the structural timeline collision through Figure 7.1 showing how even best-case transcript production leaves only 3-5 days for grounds preparation. *Re X* acknowledges the problem but provides no enforcement mechanism to prevent it—transforming a design failure into an operational norm parties must navigate.

-### 7.2.1.2 The *M (A Child)* Extension: Participation Without Access
+### 7.2.3.2 The *M (A Child)* Extension: Participation Without Access

 *M (A Child: Intermediaries)* [2025] EWCA Civ 440 extended efficiency principles to vulnerable parties: courts must provide intermediaries to ensure "sufficient participation" under FPR 3A.9, emphasizing that procedural rights are hollow if parties cannot meaningfully engage with proceedings.